“Privacy is not something that I’m merely entitled to; it’s an absolute prerequisite” – Marlon Brando.

 That’s why you need to conduct periodic asset monitoring and consult an ethical hacker to detect and overcome these vulnerabilities.

-An ethical hacker will penetrate your website’s network to look for suspicious activities like unauthorized change in customer’s passwords, unauthorized connections, or any other account-related malicious activity.
-These hackers replicate the action of cybercriminals to find out the weakness of your assets and systems.
+An ethical hacker will penetrate your website’s network to look for suspicious activities like unauthorized changes in customers’ passwords, unauthorized connections, or any other account-related malicious activity.
+These hackers replicate the action of cyber criminals to find out the weakness of your assets and systems.

 Pro-tip: To ensure complete safety from security threats, conduct asset monitoring bi-annually or annually.